-The Reserved Reading Collection is updated every semester.
-It includes textbooks and a database of scanned articles, digitized music and streaming video based on the required reading lists of the teachers.
-If a title is on the required reading list the Library has to provide an item for every 30 students (the correlation can be changed in case of need).
-This year there are 5,400 books and 4,740 scanned articles on reserve.
-Access to the on-line database of scanned materials is strictly limited according to the copyright law and is open to students only after logging in with their personal identification code.
+The Reserved Circulation Collection is updated every semester.
+It includes textbooks and a database of scanned articles, digitized music and streaming video based on the required reading lists of lecturers.
+The library is obliged to provide a copy for every 30 students for items on these required reading lists.
+Access to the on-line database of scanned materials is limited according to the copyright law and is open to students only after logging in with their personal identification code.

 Access to Electronic Resources

-Students, teachers and researchers can access online electronic resources (e- books, e-journals, streaming music and video, and databases) from any computer that is connected to the university network on campus or from home.
-They can access electronic resources from home or dorms by entering a personal identification code.
-This means that our electronic collection is accessible 24 hours a day 7 days a week to the entire Hebrew University community.
+The university community can access online electronic resources (e- books, e-journals, streaming music and video, and databases) from any computer that is connected to the university network on campus or off-campus through Samba by entering a personal identification code.

 Library Instruction, Reference Services and Cultural Activities

-The main reference desk providing professional face-to-face assistance during all library opening hours is located at the entrance floor.
-Other floors reading rooms render general guidance during the busiest hours.
-Individual help can be also obtained from a relevant subject specialist librarian by e- mail, by phone or by making an appointment.
+The main reference desk on the third floor is staffed by a librarian and student employees from 9am to 7pm, providing professional personal assistance.
+In addition, assistance is offered in the reading rooms on the 2nd, 4th and 5th floors during peak hours.
+Individual help can be also obtained from a relevant subject specialist librarian by e- mail, by phone or by appointment.

-Service desks, located near to the entrance, with sufficient space in front of them allow unobstructed access.
-Parts of reference and circulation desks are adjusted in height to serving a person in a wheelchair.
-Glass doors are marked to warn visually impaired persons.
-Two adaptive technology workstations with electrically controlled desks’ height are equipped with software and a variety of ergonomic devices for people with motor impairments.
-The library public computers software package, received trough the Hebrew University Computer Authority, includes screen reading and enlargement programs, as well as instructional software helpful for people with dyslexia.
-Ten percent of the library public workstations have a 22" widescreen monitors, much preferred by people with eye impairment.
-Special guidance aiming to ensure equal access to disabled students is given to them by the Reference department team.
+The library is accessible to users with disabilities.
+The alarm system at the library entrance and the elevators are wheelchair friendly, and there are designated restrooms for wheelchair access.
+The study spaces have been planned to allow for sufficient unobstructed access for wheelchairs and walkers.
+Glass doors are marked.
+Two adaptive technology workstations with electrically controlled desk height are equipped with software and a variety of ergonomic devices for people with motor impairments.
+A special software package received through the Hebrew University Computer Authority, includes screen reading and enlargement programs, as well as instructional software helpful to users with dyslexia and other learning difficulties.
+Ten percent of the library’s public workstations have 22" widescreen monitors helpful to visually impaired patrons.
+Students with service dogs are welcome.
+Special guidance aiming to ensure equal access to students with disabilities is provided by the Reference Department.